Ygrno/GoaListApp/README.md

 ## Description

 This is a React Native application that allows users to manage a list of goals.
-The goals can be fetched from a server or local storage, and the user can add, delete, and view goals.
+The goals can be fetched from a server or local storage, and the user can add, delete or view goals.

 ## Important Notes